merkaliser/scilla-vanilla/Randao/Readme.md

 16. commit: try to `commit` before commit phase (`5` to `15`)has started.
 Expected: [Failure] `-2`.
 17. reveal: try to `reveal` before reveal phase (`15`) has started.
 Expected: [Failure] `-6`.
 18. reveal: try to `reveal` if commits in phase1 are less than required minimum participants. `_deposit` is refunded to participants of phase 1.
 Random no. generation fails.
 Expected:  `Failed compaign and refunded deposit as minParticipants < total commits`.
+19. setCompaign : when deposit of bounty by consumer/founder and reset compaign by sending `_amount`.
+Expected: [Success] `Compaign`.